omarhakimov/omarhakimov/README.md

 ## 🚀 About Me

-I'm **Vincent Liber**, a recent graduate from Yuan Ze University with a passion for developing practical and scalable machine learning and AI-driven solutions.
+I'm **Sherzod Omar Hakimov**, a recent graduate from Yuan Ze University with a passion for developing practical and scalable machine learning and AI-driven solutions.
 Specializing in predictive analytics, computer vision, and intelligent automation, I thrive on turning complex data into actionable insights.

-📍 Based in Taipei City, Taiwan | 🎓 Bachelor's in Engineering (Artificial Intelligence) at Yuan Ze University (2021–2025)
+📍 Based in Taoyuan City, Taiwan | 🎓 Bachelor's in Engineering (Artificial Intelligence) at Yuan Ze University (2021–2025)

 ---